Last Updated on

 Increased Sex Drive: As unexpected as this might seem, with your hormones fluttering about, your libido is going to get a considerable push.

 In your 22nd week of pregnancy, your tummy will be around 25 cm from top to bottom.
-Now is the time for you to start eating for two.
-However, most experts advise eating no more than 300 calories extra every day.
+Most experts advise eating no more than 300 calories extra every day.
 It is also healthy to have smaller but more frequent meals, keeping your energy level high and your indigestion and constipation levels low.

 22 Weeks Ultrasound